RiskAgent: Synergizing Language Models with Validated Tools for Evidence-Based Risk Prediction: Introduction

 In this work, we present RiskAgent for solving complex medical problems and take risk prediction as a representative example that requires LLMs to not only accurately understand complex patients' health records, but also predict potential health risks, including the risk of developing diseases or the mortality/survival rate of diseases.
-This is critical for preventative health \cite{deo2015machine,pudjihartono2022review}, since early and accurate risk prediction can alert physicians and patients for early intervention, and thus improve clinical outcomes (e.g., increasing patient survival), especially for complex diseases such as cardiovascular disease and rare diseases \cite{damen2016prediction,dritsas2022stroke}.
-As shown in Figure~\ref{fig:introduction}(a), our RiskAgent includes three LLM agents: Decider, Executor, and Reviewer: 1) The Decider analyzes medical problems and accurately selects appropriate tools from hundreds of options; 2) The Executor understands the selected tools, parses their required parameters, and executes them; 3) The Decider then analyzes the returned tool outputs and provides initial answers; 4) The Executor structures and executes outputs to generate the final answers; 5) The Reviewer finally reviews the decision-making process and provides reflection on the results.
-To comprehensively evaluate LLMs' risk prediction performance for diverse scenarios, we build a risk prediction benchmark MedRisk including 154 diseases, 86 symptoms, 50 specialties, and 24 organ systems, totaling 12,352 cases.
-Figure \ref{fig:introduction}(b) presents the benchmark's statistics.
-We evaluate 13 state-of-the-art methods, covering both general and medical LLMs, as well as open-source public and commercial LLMs.
-Figure \ref{fig:introduction}(c) and Table \ref{tab:results} reveal that current LLMs perform poorly in making accurate risk predictions (15.83\%$\sim$58.77\% accuracy) for complex diseases, while our RiskAgent substantially outperforms existing LLMs with large margins.
-Figure \ref{fig:introduction}(d) shows that our method makes more accurate risk predictions than GPT-4o \cite{hurst2024gpt4o} for different complex diseases.
-The first two GPT-4o examples show that incorrectly predicting high-risk patients as low-risk would lead to delayed treatment.
-Conversely, when low-risk patients are predicted to be high-risk, as shown in the third GPT-4o example, it may cause over-treatment, waste medical resources, and bring unnecessary anxiety to patients.
+This is critical for preventative health \cite{pudjihartono2022review}, since early and accurate risk prediction can alert physicians and patients for early intervention, and thus improve clinical outcomes, especially for complex diseases such as cardiovascular disease and rare diseases \cite{damen2016prediction}.
+Figure~\ref{fig:introduction}(a) shows that our RiskAgent includes three LLM agents: Decider, Executor, and Reviewer: 1) The Decider analyzes medical problems and accurately selects appropriate tools from hundreds of options; 2) The Executor understands the selected tools, parses their required parameters, and executes them; 3) The Decider then analyzes the returned tool outputs and provides initial answers; 4) The Executor structures and executes outputs to generate final answers; 5) The Reviewer finally reviews the decision-making process and provides reflection on the results.